Authorization Controller API

 }

 Your response must be in JSON format.
 More sample responses are in the reference (Version 2, Version 3).
-The response must arrive at Galileo within two seconds of the time Galileo sent the webhook to you.
+The response must arrive at Galileo within two seconds of the time Galileo sent the webhook message to you.
 If you do not respond in time, Galileo may perform fallback processing, depending on your arrangements with Galileo.
 See Fallback processing for more information.

 Overrides